Adopted June 1997, Revised May 2003, May 2012, May 2014

 Section 3.
 Duties

 The president shall preside at all of the AASL meetings, including those of the AASL Board of Directors.
-This officer shall serve as an ex-officio member of all of the AASL committees except the Nominating Committee, with a right to vote only in case of a tie.
+This officer shall serve as an ex-officio member of all of the AASL committees except the Leadership Development Committee, with a right to vote only in case of a tie.
 The president shall perform other duties designated by the membership or the Board and shall represent the AASL or designate a representative to other organizations.
 This officer shall report annually to the AASL membership.

 The president-elect shall perform the duties of the president in the absence or incapacity of the president.
 The President-elect shall perform other duties designated by the Board.